Carbon removal for individuals

 It is also called:

-- Carbon dioxide removal (CDR)
+- carbon dioxide removal (CDR)

-- Carbon drawdown
+- carbon drawdown

-- Locking away carbon
+- locking away carbon

 Carbon removal is not the same as:

-- Reduce emissions as fast as possible, and
+- reduce emissions as fast as possible

-Both reduction and removal are necessary.
+Both reduction and removal matter.
+They do different jobs.
+And they are needed simultaneously.

 2. Why reduction alone is no longer sufficient?

-For individuals, this creates a simple principle:
+For individuals, this leads to a simple and practical approach:

 Reduce what you can.
 Remove what you cannot avoid.